gekatateam/neptunus/plugins/serializers/json/README.md

     # in jsonl mode events are combined in jsonl document with new line as a separator
     mode = "jsonl"

-    # if it's true, plugin uses only events data maps
+    # if true, parser uses only events data maps
     # otherwise, it uses the whole events
     data_only = true

-    # if it's true,
+    # if true, parser ignores serialization errors
+    # and skips failed events
     omit_failed = true
 ```